praekeltfoundation/vumi-jssandbox-toolkit/docs/tutorial/index.rst

 Introduction to an example we’re going to use for this tutorial
 ---------------------------------------------------------------

-In this tutorial we're going to write a sandbox application for `CTA train tracker <http://www.transitchicago.com/traintracker/default.aspx>`_ to shows a list of in-service trains and basic information and the locations for one or more specified `"L" <https://en.wikipedia.org/wiki/Chicago_%22L%22>`_ routes.
+In this tutorial we're going to write a sandbox application for `CTA train tracker <http://www.transitchicago.com/traintracker/default.aspx>`_ which returns a total number of in-service trains for one or more specified `"L" <https://en.wikipedia.org/wiki/Chicago_%22L%22>`_ routes.

 Outcomes of the tutorial